Tags API

 }

-# Add a tag to a subject
+# Add a tag to an object

 response = requests.post('https://alation.yourcompany.com/integration/tag/Employees/subject/', data=data, headers=headers)